-“So I think, if nothing else, it’s good for an agent to go through at least the training of becoming an auctioneer so they can fully understand how it works.”
+"So I think, if nothing else, it's good for an agent to go through auctioneer training so they can fully understand how it works."

 Doorey says many who undertake the training end up enjoying it so much that they pursue auctioneering as a career addition, but accepts that selling under the hammer may not suit everybody.

-While it may be more common to begin auctioneering after some time spent as a real estate agent or property manager, it’s not unheard of to step straight into the exciting world of auctions.
+While it may be more common to begin auctioneering after some time spent as a real estate agent or property manager, it's not unheard of for people to step straight into the exciting world of auctions after their auctioneer training.